Snider/security-research/trust/certificate-authorities/sectigo/uk-company-hq-legals.md

-# UK Companies House Public Dataset Privacy Modifications
+# UK Companies House Public Dataset Privacy Awareness

 The UK is a complex system; people from outside wont get the nouaunces we were raise in.